luke-h1/Infra/README.md

 1. server-setup/centos.yml - contains playbook for setting up a Centos server
 2. workstation-setup/centos7.yml - setups Centos for workstation use
-3. workstation-setup/fedora32.yml - setups centos for workstation use
+3. workstation-setup/fedora32.yml - setups Fedora for workstation use
 4. workstation-setup/ubuntu20.04.yml - setups Ubuntu for workstation use